instrumentisto/rust-incubator/1_concepts/1_7_sized/README.md

 All types with a constant size known at compile time in [Rust] implement [`Sized`] marker trait.
 And all type parameters (except `Self` in traits) have always an implicit bound of [`Sized`].
 So, you should not bother about specifying [`Sized`] marker trait in code, usually.

-For better understanding [`Sized`] and `?Sized` purpose, design, limitations and use cases, read through the following articles:
+To better understand [`Sized`]'s and `?Sized`'s purpose, design, limitations and use cases, read through:
 - [Official `Sized` docs][`Sized`]
 - [Old Rust Book: 3.31.
 Unsized Types][4]
 - [Rust Forum: Trait Objects and the Sized Trait][5]